Article

 def resolve_targets(input_path: Path) -> List[Path]:

-"""Resolve a single file, directory, or glob pattern into .shp paths."""
+"""Normalise a single .shp file, directory, or glob into an explicit file list."""

 if input_path.is_file() and input_path.suffix.lower() == ".shp":